-- 1. Review and confirm schedule for procurement of Advanced Train Control System (ATCS) hardware, software, and testing.
-The ATCS supplier is preparing an update of its schedule, which is pending.
-The master schedule will be updated when the revised ATCS schedule is received. - 2.
+- opportunity appears to be advancing work that would allow ATCS testing to commence sooner.
+This would likely not impact the overall completion date, but it could help to streamline the testing work and might support an early service start (Revenue Service Demonstration).
+SFMTA noted that TPC has been resistant to making changes to the sequence of work.
+SFMTA has incorporated improvements in its schedule updates and will work with the contractor to implement them as the subject work arises during progress of the work.
+CLOSED. - 6.
+Evaluate the benefits, feasibility, and cost of allowing trackwork to advance through UMS while construction of upper level floors is underway.
+If effective and feasible, work with contractor to implement required contract modifications.
+SFMTA analyzed the possible benefits of advancing track installation through UMS and found that this would not have a significant impact on the project completion date unless combined with ATCS testing schedule changes.
+SFMTA is monitoring the contractor's progress in advancing the trackwork in the tunnels and believes that TPC can continue to the trackwork through UMS.
+The lookahead schedule indicates trackwork will be placed through UMS in early December.
+OPEN. - 7.
 Evaluate the benefits, feasibility, and cost of advancing the completion of traction power and station power supplies at YBM.
 If effective and feasible, work with contractor to implement required contract modifications.
 SFMTA found that the completion date for traction power at YBM could be moved up 3.5 months.
 This would not impact the overall project completion date but it could support the early start of testing, which could help to reduce the duration of later testing activities.
 It also could support the Revenue Service Demonstration.
-This strategy appears to be achievable and SFMTA will work with the contractor to implement it as the affected work comes up in the sequence of construction at YBM. - 3.
-Define the scope and confirm the schedule for Building Systems Start-up and Testing at each station.
+This strategy appears to be achievable and SFMTA will work with the contractor to implement it as the affected work comes up in the sequence of construction at YBM.
+OPEN. - 8.
+Define the scope and confirm the schedule for Building Systems Startup and Testing at each station.
 Determine if some of the work can start sooner than indicated in the current schedule.
 SFMTA is working with TPC to justify the durations of this work at each station.
 TPC is resisting changing the durations.
 In the PMOC's opinion, much of the work that would be in this activity will be completed under other activities in the schedule.
 If this is the case, when the work packages reach these tasks, there will be little to do and the durations will be much shorter than indicated in the schedule.
-SFMTA has requested that TPC provide more detail for the building start-up and testing activities. - 4.
-Conduct a risk assessment to identify a reasonable range for the RSD recognizing the schedule risks.
-SFMTA has developed the summary level schedule and has initiated the Monte Carlo schedule analysis. - 5.
-If SFMTA intends to pursue a Revenue Service Demonstration, prepare a plan that identifies the work that must be complete in order to start such a demonstration.
-Identify a range of dates by which the required work is likely to be complete.
-SFMTA does intend to pursue a Revenue Service Demonstration and is identifying what work will need to be complete, including staff training, to implement such a demonstration.
-SFMTA has initiated discussion with Muni operations on the requirements for the potential demonstration.
-SFMTA recently stated that the demonstration may present unwarranted operational challenges and is still under evaluation.
+SFMTA has requested that TPC provide more detail for the building start-up and testing activities.
+OPEN. - 9.
+Prepare an updated "base case" (as distinguished from baseline) schedule for completion of the project.
+This updated schedule would incorporate changes resulting from all of the previous action items.
+SFMTA is working to incorporate all of the appropriate schedule refinements to create the updated base case schedule, which will be maintained in parallel with TPC's schedule.
+Completed.
+CLOSED. - 10.
+Identify and quantify remaining significant schedule risks.
+This will be accomplished at the routine project risk mitigation meetings.
+This has been completed through the CSP